PPPP-kaqiu/Awesome-Parallel-Reasoning/README.md

 + [Grok4 heavy](https://x.com/xai/status/1943158495588815072)
 + [Qwen3-max heavy](https://qwen.ai/blog?id=241398b9cd6353de490b0f82806c7848c5d2777d&from=research.latest-advancements-list)

-# Open Thoughts
-## Why does parallel thinking work?
+# Discussion: Why does parallel thinking work?
-1. DFS vs BFS: Sequential reasoning methods, such as those in R1/O1, are analogous to a depth-first search (DFS).
+**DFS vs BFS** Sequential reasoning methods are analogous to a depth-first search (DFS).
 They generate solutions along a single path via iterative refinement, which risks getting trapped in a local minimum.
-In contrast, parallel reasoning resembles a breadth-first search (BFS), exploring multiple potential solutions simultaneously before aggregating them into a final answer.
-This approach effectively alleviates the prefix constraint problem.
+In contrast, parallel reasoning resembles a breadth-first search (BFS), exploring multiple potential solutions simultaneously then aggregating them into a robust answer.
+This also indicates an interesting phenomenon: why simple repeated sampling methods can surpass the 'plan-process-summary' parallel method, which can be constrained by the quality of its initial plan.

-2. Following the evolution of parallel thinking, repeated sampling has become the most common paradigm for boosting test-time computation.
+**Scaling Components** Following the evolution of parallel thinking, repeated sampling has become the most common paradigm for boosting test-time computation.
 A key trend in this area is the evolution of aggregation methods, which have shifted from simple self-consistency (voting) to more sophisticated ranking-based methods (scoring), and ultimately to generative approaches.
 This evolution marks a significant difference in the computational scaling of the aggregation stage.
 While voting methods rely on simple, rule-based selection of the most common answer, ranking methods like ORM/PRM require a full model forward pass to score each candidate, similar to reward models in modern reinforcement learning.
 Generative methods take this even further, re-reasoning over all parallel outputs to construct a final answer, which represents another level of scaling test-time compute.
-This progression highlights a central theme: whether it's scaling test-time computation or reward models, it seems scaling is all you need.
-## Parallel thinking vs Sequential thinking
+Thus, parallel scaling increases computation not only by decomposing a problem into several tasks but also by generating multiple solutions in parallel.
+This scaling of the aggregator's computation also boosts final performance, which can be further improved by scaling the main model or the reward model's inference time.
+This progression highlights a central theme: allocating more computation to all components at test-time can lead to significantly better performance.

-Sequential reasoning methods, like R1, operate by first rolling out multiple reasoning trajectories.
+**Tuning vs In-Context** Sequential reasoning methods, like R1, operate by first rolling out multiple reasoning trajectories.
 These trajectories are then rewarded based on their final answers.
 Finally, paths are used to fine-tune the model’s parameters through a mechanism that reinforces positive outcomes and penalizes negative ones.In contrast, native parallel thinking treats these rollout trajectories as a unified context by concatenating them.
-The model then reasons based on this combined context, effectively turning the problem into a context-based reasoning task.
+The model then performs its reasoning based on this combined input, effectively transforming a fine-tuning task into an in-context reasoning task.
 This approach also allows the model to be trained on how to best utilize this parallel information, thereby enhancing its capabilities.